HybirdCorp/creme_crm-2.0/doc/fr/Didacticiel - Coder un module.rst

     from creme.creme_core.models import CremeEntity

-    from status import Status  # <- NEW
+    from .status import Status  # <- NEW

     class Beaver(CremeEntity):